 I enjoy photography, cooking, technology, travel, sea swimming, camping, quizzing, wildlife watching and anything that combines the above!

-The Engagement Officer is responsible for organising engagement activities and supporting researchers to maximise the impact and relevance of Bournemouth University’s research with public audiences.
+The Engagement Advisor is responsible for organising engagement activities and supporting researchers to maximise the impact and relevance of Bournemouth University’s research with public audiences.
 This role delivers on a strategy to build capacity for public engagement through training, internal communications and advice.

 Events and Communications Coordinator